HackerYou/HYFallBootcamp2014/1-HTML-CSS/week2/day3/2-css_color_and_background.md

 [http://www.colorzilla.com/gradient-editor/](http://www.colorzilla.com/gradient-editor/) is an excellent site for creating gradients, it even has an image uploader.

-Writing gradients by hand isn't advised as the syntax is very long and different for each browser, so the tool at ColorZilla is a great resources.
+Writing gradients by hand isn't advised as the syntax is very long and different for each browser, so the tool at ColorZilla is a great resource.

 #### Additional Color Resources